Nuggets vs. Timberwolves: Betting Trends, Record ATS, Home/Road Splits

 Nuggets Betting Records & Stats

-- In 58 games this season, Denver and its opponents have scored more than 221.5 combined points.
+- In 56 of 82 games this season, Denver and its opponents have combined to total more than 222.5 points.

-- Denver's contests this year have an average point total of 228.3, 6.8 more points than this matchup's over/under.
+- The average total in Denver's games this year is 228.3, 5.8 more than this matchup's over/under.

+- So far this season, the Nuggets have compiled a 45-37-0 record against the spread.

 Timberwolves Betting Records & Stats